Biblical Magi: Identities and background

-These are all Iranian Zoroastrian names, or pseudo-Iranian Zoroastrian names.
+These are all Iranian, or pseudo-Iranian, Zoroastrian names.
 Waštaph certainly reflects Vishtaspa, the name of the first king to have converted to Zoroastrianism, but also a common Zoroastrian name at the time.
-Arṭaḥšišt is an archaic form of the common name Ardeshir.
+Arṭaḥšišt is an archaic form of the common name Ardashir.
 Marduk should be a variant of mard "man" with the suffix -ōk.
 This fits with the fact that, in Michael's Chronicle, "mage" in other parts simply means "Zoroastrian", and with the idea that these mage kings should simply be Zoroastrian officials, coming to recognise Jesus as a holy figure.

 Many Chinese Christians believe that one of the magi came from China.